TouK/nussknacker/docs/scenarios_authoring/HandlingSchemas.md

 * [JSON Schema](https://json-schema.org/) in version: `Draft 7`
 * [Avro Schema](https://avro.apache.org/) in version: `1.11.0`

-Avro Schema nad JSON Schema are available on [Streaming Source/Sik](/docs/scenarios_authoring/DataSourcesAndSinks.md) in contrast to [RequestResponse Source/Sink](/docs/scenarios_authoring/RRDataSourcesAndSinks.md) where available is just only one - JSON Schema.
+Avro Schema and JSON Schema are available on [Streaming Source/Sink](/docs/scenarios_authoring/DataSourcesAndSinks.md) in contrast to [RequestResponse Source/Sink](/docs/scenarios_authoring/RRDataSourcesAndSinks.md) where available is just only one - JSON Schema.

-Nussknacker converts `source schema` to own static `Typing` information to create hinting on the FE Designer, whereas `sink schema` is used to validation output data.
+Nussknacker converts `source schema` to its own static `Typing` information to create hinting on the FE Designer, whereas `sink schema` is used to validate output data.

 ## Source conversion
-Conversion at srouce to specific type means that behind the scene Nussknacker converts `primitive type` to `logical type`, consequently end user has access to object's methods, e.g. let's imagine schema contains field `foo` with logical type `Date`.
+Conversion at source to specific type means that behind the scene Nussknacker converts `primitive type` to `logical type` consequently, the end-user has access to object's methods, e.g. let's imagine the schema contains the field `foo` with logical type `Date`.
-Originally event contains data with field `foo` where is stored `Long`.
+Originally event contains data with the field `foo` where is stored `Long`.
 After conversion, field `foo` will be converted to `Date`, and the end user on Designer will have access to `#input.foo` with type `Date` and can do `#input.foo.toInstant`.

 ## Avro Schema